 [44:4] In it (the scripture), every matter of wisdom is clarified.

-So this again shows that the use of the wa ( وَ ) does not necessarily mean that these are items that are mutually exclusive but can also signify items that are a subset of what is specified.
+So this again shows that using the wa ( وَ ) does not necessarily mean that these are mutually exclusive items but can also signify things that are a subset of what is specified.

 Example of Hadith From the Prophet’s Home

-There is another fundamental problem with the interpretation that 33:34 is telling the prophet’s wives to equate the remembrance of the Hikma to mean the Hadith of the prophet besides the Quran.
+There is another fundamental problem with the interpretation that 33:34 is telling the prophet’s wives to equate the remembrance of the Hikmah to mean the Hadith of the prophet besides the Quran.

-In Sura 66: Prohibition (Al-Tahreem), the Quran highlights a mistake committed by him in regards to his wives.
+In Sura 66: Prohibition (Al-Tahreem), the Quran highlights a mistake committed by him in regard to his wives.
 It reads:

 [66:1] O you prophet, why do you prohibit what GOD has made lawful for you, just to please your wives?
 GOD is Forgiver, Merciful.